 Steinitz, with white, moves and wins in 2.

 r1b2k1r/ppppq3/5N1p/4P2Q/4PP2/1B6/PP5P/n2K2R1 w - - 1 0

-Wilhelm Steinitz (1834-1900) was an Austrian and later an American chess master, the first World Chess Champion between 1886 and 1894 when he lost the title to Emanuel Lasker.
+Wilhelm Steinitz (1834-1900) was an Austrian and later American chess Master.
+He was the first World Chess Champion between 1886 and 1894, when he lost the title to Emanuel Lasker.